 By Anna Lawless-Collins

 I was fortunate to attend the first AALL Business Skills clinic in Chicago this past October thanks to a grant from the LLNE Scholarship Committee.
 The curriculum promised programs on managerial finances, human resources, marketing and communication, performance measures, negotiation, and strategic planning.
 As a librarian working in collection development and technical services, these all seemed like useful areas to develop.
-While the human resources and strategic planning sessions were helpful, I’m going to focus on the other sessions, as I came away from those sessions with so much excitement.
+While the human resources and strategic planning sessions that provided more info were helpful, I’m going to focus on the other sessions, as I came away from those sessions with so much excitement.

 Speaker: Angela Hickey, Levenfeld Pearlstein